barrie-cork/thesis-swarm/project_docs/architecture/architecture.md

 The Application Layer implements the use cases of the application, orchestrating the flow of data to and from the domain entities.

 #### Use Cases

-- **User Authentication**: Registration, login, and profile management
-- **Search Strategy Building**: Creating and managing search sessions and queries
+*   **User Authentication**: Registration on the `Signup Page`, login on the `Login Page`, and profile management on the `User Profile Page`.
+Upon successful authentication, users are directed to the `Review Manager Dashboard`.
+*   **Review Management**: The `Review Manager Dashboard` serves as the central landing page after authentication, displaying all review sessions owned by the user, categorized by status (Draft, In Progress, Completed).
+Users can create new reviews, access existing reviews based on their status, and manage their review portfolio.
+*   **Search Session & Strategy Management**: Creating and managing `SearchSession` entities and their associated `SearchQuery` entities on the `Search Strategy Page`.
+This page is accessed from the Review Manager Dashboard when creating a new review or accessing a draft review.
-- **Search Execution**: Executing search queries against external search engines, including managing and displaying the real-time progress on the `Search Execution Status Page`.
-In Phase 2, this page provides a consolidated view of both SERP query execution and subsequent results processing.
+*   **Search Execution & Monitoring**: Executing search queries (defined in a `SearchSession`) against external search engines and managing/displaying real-time progress on the `Search Execution Status Page`.
+This page is accessed from the Review Manager Dashboard for reviews in the executing state.
-- **Results Management**: Processing, normalizing, and deduplicating search results.
-In Phase 2, this includes providing specialized interfaces for Lead Reviewers, such as the 'Deduplication Overview' and 'Processing Status Dashboard', for finer-grained control and monitoring.
+*   **Results Processing & Management**: Background processing (normalization, metadata extraction, basic deduplication) of `RawSearchResult` entities into `ProcessedResult` entities.
+In Phase 2, this includes providing specialized interfaces for Lead Reviewers, such as the `Deduplication Overview Page` and `Processing Status Dashboard`, for finer-grained control and monitoring.
-- **Review Process**: Tagging, annotating, and reviewing search results
+*   **Results Review**: Displaying processed results on the `Results Overview Page`, accessed from the Review Manager Dashboard for completed reviews, and facilitating tagging, annotating, and detailed review of individual items on the `Review Interface Page`.
-- **Reporting**: Generating reports and exporting data
+*   **Reporting**: Generating reports (including PRISMA flow data and statistics) and exporting data via the `Reporting Page`.
-- **Review Session Lifecycle & Navigation**: Managing the overall review session lifecycle and user navigation.
-This includes directing users to the appropriate stage of their review (e.g., `Search Strategy Builder`, `Search Execution Status Page`, `Results Overview Page`).
-In Phase 2, this is further enhanced by the `Session Hub Page`, which acts as a central navigation point for a selected review session, offering role-dependent views and actions for both Lead Reviewers and Reviewers.
+*   **Session Lifecycle & Navigation (Phase 2)**: The `Session Hub Page` acts as a central navigation point for a selected Phase 2 review session, offering role-dependent views and actions for Lead Reviewers and Reviewers, linking to various feature pages like `Search Strategy Page`, `Results Overview Page`, `Reporting Page`, etc., all within the context of that session.

 #### Services

+*   **ReviewManagerService**: Manages the central Review Manager Dashboard, handling the display and organization of all review sessions, their status updates, and navigation to appropriate feature pages based on review status.
-- **AuthService**: Handles user authentication and authorization
+*   **AuthService**: Handles user authentication (login/signup) and authorization, interacting with the `User` entity and directing authenticated users to the Review Manager Dashboard.
-- **SearchService**: Manages search sessions and queries.
-It also plays a role in providing data for and managing the state related to the `Search Execution Status Page`.
+*   **SearchStrategyService**: Manages `SearchSession` and `SearchQuery` entities.
+Supports operations for the `Search Strategy Page`, including creating/listing sessions and defining search parameters.
+It also plays a role in providing data for and managing the state related to initiating searches that transition to the `Search Execution Status Page`.
+*   **SerpExecutionService**: Responsible for executing `SearchQuery` entities against external APIs (e.g., Serper) and tracking their progress.
+It updates `SearchExecution` and `RawSearchResult` entities and provides status updates for the `Search Execution Status Page`.
-- **ResultsService**: Processes and manages search results.
-In Phase 2, it exposes data and functionalities for specialized Lead Reviewer interfaces like the 'Deduplication Overview' and 'Processing Status Dashboard'.
+*   **ResultsManagerService**: Handles the backend processing of `RawSearchResult` into `ProcessedResult` entities, including normalization, metadata extraction, and deduplication.
+It provides status updates for the consolidated Phase 2 `Search Execution Status Page`.
+In Phase 2, it also exposes data and functionalities for specialized Lead Reviewer interfaces like the `Deduplication Overview Page` and `Processing Status Dashboard`.
-- **ReviewService**:
-  - **Phase 1 & 2:** Manages core aspects of the review process for individual sessions, such as tagging and notes.
-Crucially, it is responsible for operations that support the `Review Manager Dashboard`, such as fetching the list of all review sessions associated with a user.
+*   **ReviewService**: Manages core aspects of the review process, such as tagging (`ReviewTag`, `ReviewTagAssignment`) and notes (`Note`) for `ProcessedResult` entities.
+This service supports both the `Results Overview Page` (for displaying tag status) and the `Review Interface Page` (for detailed review actions).
-  - **Phase 2:** Its role expands to include orchestrating the `Session Hub Page` (providing data and handling actions for this session-specific dashboard) and managing more complex role-based access and collaborative features within a review session.
+*   **SessionHubService (Phase 2)**: Orchestrates the `Session Hub Page`, providing role-specific data and handling actions for this session-specific dashboard.
+It integrates with other services to provide a unified view of a Phase 2 session.
-- **ReportingService**: Generates reports and exports data
+*   **ReportingService**: Generates reports and exports data for a given `SearchSession`, supporting the `Reporting Page`.

 #### State Management
 - Server-side state with client-side caching using React Query (provided by Wasp)